Natalie2509/english-for-designers/02_first_impression/my-bio.md

 # HELLO!
-**Graphic designer, student, aspiring entrepreneur and part-time model.** Recently started working as a freelancer at Authentic media.
+My name is Natalie and I'm a **graphic designer, student, aspiring entrepreneur and part-time model.** Recently started working as a freelancer at Authentic media.
 Specializes in creating print materials, graphic identities, and content for social media.

 ---